+(2) Time/Amount:

-- (2) Time/Amount: - (a) The leases generally occur on a reimbursable basis.
+- (a) The leases generally occur on a reimbursable basis.
 The U.S. may, however, provide foreign nations loans and/or grants via the DoS Foreign Military Financing Program (See infra, III.
-C. 1.). - (b) The lessee must pay in U.S. dollars all costs incurred by the U.S. in leasing, to include depreciation. - (c) Leases must be for a fixed duration not to exceed 5 years. - (3) Practitioner's Notes: DSCA executed program on behalf of DoS. - c.
-Direct Commercial Sales (DCS) Program 22 U.S.C. § 2778 - (1) Purpose: Authorizes eligible governments to purchase defense articles or services directly from defense contractors. - (2) Time/Amount: DoD is not involved in the management of the sale from the contractor to the foreign nation. - (3) Practitioner Notes: - (a) A DoS review and "export license" is required from the Directorate of Defense Trade Controls before the contractor may provide the products to the foreign nation.90 - (b) Some Significant Military Equipment (SME) must be purchased through FMS.
+C. 1.). - (b) The lessee must pay in U.S. dollars all costs incurred by the U.S. in leasing, to include depreciation. - (c) Leases must be for a fixed duration not to exceed 5 years. - (3) Practitioner's Notes: DSCA-executed program on behalf of DoS. - c.
+Direct Commercial Sales (DCS) Program: 22 U.S.C. § 2778 - (1) Purpose: Authorizes eligible governments to purchase defense articles or services directly from defense contractors. - (2) Time/Amount: DoD is not involved in the management of the sale from the contractor to the foreign nation. - (3) Practitioner Notes: - (a) A DoS review and "export license" is required from the Directorate of Defense Trade Controls (DDTC) before the contractor may provide the products to the foreign nation.89 - (b) Some Significant Military Equipment (SME) must be purchased through FMS.

-90 See ITAR part 123 for regulatory procedures for licensing to export defense articles.
+89 See ITAR, 22 CFR part 123, for regulatory procedures for licensing to export defense articles.

-- 2. U.S. Financed DoS Security Assistance. - a.
+2. U.S.-Financed DoS Security Assistance

+- a.
 Foreign Military Financing (FMF) Program 22 U.S.C. §2763 (AECA § 23); 22 U.S.C. § 2311 (FAA Part II, Ch.
-2). - (1) Purpose: to finance, through grants or loans, the acquisition of defense articles, services, and training (through the FMS/FML or DCS programs) by friendly foreign countries to strengthen U.S. security and foreign policy. - (2) Time: 1 year period of availability.91 Loaned funds must be repaid over a period not to exceed 12 years unless otherwise approved by Congress.
+2). - (1) Purpose: to finance, through grants or loans, the acquisition of defense articles, services, and training (through the FMS/FML or DCS programs) by friendly foreign countries to strengthen U.S. security and foreign policy. - (2) Time: 1 year period of availability.
+90 Loaned funds must be repaid over a period not to exceed 12 years unless otherwise approved by Congress.

-Amount: FY 2021 Appropriation Act appropriated \$6,175,524,000 (note: there are additional caveats and instructions on use).
+Amount: FY 2023 Consolidated Appropriations Act appropriated \$6,053,049,000 (note: there are additional caveats and instructions on use).

-- (3) Practitioner's Notes: - Responsibility of the Asst.
-Sec. for Political-Military Affairs/ Under Sec. for Arms Control & International Security. - (b) DSCA executed program on behalf of DoS. - (c) U.S. financing through Foreign Military Financing (FMF- discussed infra section V.C.2.a) is only approved on a limited case-by-case basis.92 - b.
-Presidential Drawdowns- Foreign Assistance Act of 1961 and Special Legislative Authorities.
+- (3) Practitioner's Notes: - (a) Responsibility of the Asst.
+Sec. for Political-Military Affairs/ Under Sec. for Arms Control & International Security. - (b) DSCA-executed program on behalf of DoS. - (c) U.S. financing through FMF is only approved on a limited case-by-case basis.
+91 - b.
+Presidential Drawdowns: Foreign Assistance Act of 1961 and Special Legislative Authorities